Raymond Carter (British politician): Political career

 Carter joined the Labour Party and served as a councillor on Easthampstead Rural District Council from 1963 to 1968.
 He unsuccessfully contested Wokingham at the 1966 United Kingdom general election, and was also unsuccessful in the 1968 Warwick and Leamington by-election.
 Carter was the Member of Parliament for Birmingham Northfield from 1970 to 1979, and from 1974 to 1976 served on the Western European Union and the Council of Europe.
 He was then a junior minister for the Northern Ireland Office until 1979.
 He was a member of the Public Accounts Committee from 1973 to 1974, and of the Parliamentary Science and Technology Committee from 1974 to 1976.
 He was the author of the Congenital Disabilities (Civil Liability) Act in 1976.

-Carter unexpectedly lost his seat - which he had won by a 20% majority or 10,597 votes in the previous election - to the Conservative Jocelyn Cadbury at the 1979 United Kingdom general election, losing by just 204 votes (a margin of 0.3%) on a swing of 10.2%.
+Carter unexpectedly lost his seat – which he had won by a 20% majority or 10,597 votes in the previous election – to the Conservative Jocelyn Cadbury at the 1979 general election, losing by just 204 votes (a margin of 0.3%) on a swing of 10.2%.